DaveLiddament/phpstan-rules-tutorial/exercises/Bonus-ReflectionProvider.md

 # ReflectionProvider

+This is a bonus exercise.
+We won't have time for it during the workshop, but please have a go at home.

 Sometimes you'll need to write a rule that requires information about code that is not related to the node you are currently processing.

 ## Demo

-Look at the CallableFrom attribute.
+Look at the [CallableFrom](../src/CallableFrom.php) attribute.

+The aim is to make a rule that will enforce this attribute.

 #### Fixtures